justinlboyer/justinlboyer.github.io/README.md

+# Forked from RobRinds

+Great template for getting a nice little cv going, many thanks.
+I changed many things, you should fork it from him.

+## Note: change intro in _includes

 # NerdAbility - A CV Generator
 A Jekyll based CV page generator based on the user profile page on Nerdability.